X65/x65.github.io/_posts/2025-02-21-tech-demos.md

 author: smokku
 ---

-I've spent last week rewriting the Tech Demos for real machine hardware.
+I've spent the last week rewriting the tech demos for real machine hardware.

-Previously the demos were created as a different set of hacks in the firmware, simulating CPU behavior for hardware validation purposes only.
+Previously, the demos were created as a various set of hacks in the firmware, simulating CPU behavior for hardware validation purposes only.

-Now, with the whole machine running in Emulator I could rewrite these in assembly running on "real" CPU.
+Now, with the whole machine running in the emulator, I could rewrite these in assembly running on the "real" CPU.

 The example code is available for inspection [on GitHub](https://github.com/X65/examples).